 Learn about the role of the Faculty of Graduate Research in facilitating postgraduate research at Victoria.

-The Faculty of Graduate Research (FGR) administers and oversees all doctoral programmes at Victoria University of Wellington – the Doctor of Philosophy (PhD), Professional Doctorates (Doctor of Musical Arts, Doctor of Government), and the Higher Doctorates.
+The Faculty of Graduate Research (FGR) administers and oversees all doctoral programmes at Victoria University of Wellington – the Doctor of Philosophy (PhD), Professional Doctorates (Doctor of Musical Arts, Doctor of Education, Doctor of Government), and the Higher Doctorates.

 In conjunction with the faculties of Architecture and Design, Humanities and Social Sciences, Law, Science, Engineering, Education, and Commerce and Administration, the FGR aims to provide an environment that fosters doctoral research.